anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.md

 <a name="2.2.2"></a>
 ### 2.2.2 Virtual Network Interface Specifications (source [RM 4.2.2](../../../ref_model/chapters/chapter04.md#422-virtual-network-interface-specifications))

-The required number of connection points to a Pod is described in `e.cap.004` above.
+The required number of connection points to a VM is described in `e.cap.004` above.
 This section describes the required bandwidth of those connection points.

 | Reference  | Description | Requirement for Basic Profile | Requirement for Network Intensive Profile| Specification Reference |
 |---|---|---|---|---|